usnistgov/ndn-dpdk/docs/trafficgen.md

 ### Commonly Used Activation Parameters

-**.eal.pciDevices** is a list of Ethernet adapters you want to use, written as PCI addresses.
-To find the PCI addresses of available Ethernet adapters, run `dpdk-devbind.py --status-dev net`.
-You should list the PCI address of every Ethernet adapter that you intend to use.

 **.mempool.DIRECT.dataroom** is the size of each packet buffer.
-The maximum MTU supported by the traffic generator is this dataroom minus 128 (`RTE_PKTMBUF_HEADROOM` constant).
+The maximum Ethernet port MTU supported by the forwarder is this dataroom minus DPDK mbuf headroom (`RTE_PKTMBUF_HEADROOM`, normally 128) and Ethernet+VLAN header length (18).
+For example, to support MTU=9000, this must be set to at least 9146.

 ### Commonly Used Traffic Pattern Configuration Parameters

-**.face.scheme** should be one of "ether", "udpe", or "vxlan".
-Other schemes will not work properly.

-**.face.portConfig.mtu** is the Ethernet adapter MTU, which includes Ethernet/UDP/VXLAN headers.
-It cannot exceed the limitation described in `.mempool.DIRECT.dataroom` activation parameter.

-**.face.mtu** is the face MTU, which excludes Ethernet/UDP/VXLAN headers.
-It cannot exceed `.face.portConfig.mtu` minus header length.
+**.face** should be the locator of an Ethernet-based face that can be created on an Ethernet port that is already created.
+See [face creation](face.md) for locator syntax.

 **.producer.patterns\[\].prefix** is the name prefix for matching Interests.
 The producer selects the first pattern whose prefix matches an incoming Interest, and does not perform longest prefix match.

 **.producer.patterns\[\].replies\[\].payloadLen** is the content payload length.
-The total packet size, including NDNLPv2 header, name, payload, and signature, cannot exceed `.face.mtu`, or the packet would be dropped.
+The total packet size, including NDNLPv2 header, name, payload, and signature, cannot exceed the face MTU, or the packet would be dropped.

 **.producer.patterns\[\].replies\[\].weight** is the probability of selecting a reply among all replies defined under a pattern.
 If you define two replies with weights 9 and 1, the first reply has a 90% probability of being selected.